my weight settles—

 herons take flight

-the rope master's
+the rope master's work of art

 the six haiku are linked as a renga, each piece related to one another.